HaxeFoundation/nekovm.org/www/pages/doc/ffi.md

 DEFINE_PRIM(print,1);
 ```

-Please note that it's pretty inefficient since you are are doing a test for each type, when you could simply dispatch using `val_type` result :
+Please note that it's pretty inefficient since you are are doing a test for each type when you could simply dispatch using `val_type` result :

 ```c
 #include <stdio.h>